sudipbhakat07/sudipbhakat07/README.md

 ## Hey! <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="35px">

-"Hello, I am Sudip Bhakat, a 3rd year student of B.E(Information Technology) at Sinhgad Institute of Technology and Science, Pune. <br>
+Hello, I am Sudip Bhakat, a 3rd year student of B.E(Information Technology) at Sinhgad Institute of Technology and Science, Pune. <br>
 I have in depth knowledge of Core Java and decent knowledge of Kotlin and Android Development.
 I have worked on some android apps projects."